Yale-EEB723/syllabus/README.md

   - Hash tables are sorted lists of k-mer sequences, often with a count of how many times the sequence exists
   - de Bruijn assembly
   - identification of similarity seeds
-- Burrows-Wheeler transform
-  - Transforms the sequence to a sorted string that is easy to compress
-  - Can work with compressed strings, which is more computationally efficient
-  - Has the very special property that the original string can be recovered from the sorted form

 ### Week 5 - Genome annotations